jackdewinter/pymarkdown/docs/api.md

         inherit_logging: If True, inherit the logging settings from the calling application.
 If False, will use the `log_*` functions to specify the logging properties.
+    Attributes:
+        __inherit_logging (bool): Kept version of the `inherit_logging` parameter.

+    Initialize a new instance of the PyMarkdownApi class.

     ### Instance variables